TheJakartaPost

 S

-span class="inline inline-center">Securing peace: Police officers rest after attending a morning briefing of Operasi Lilin (Operation Candle) 2015 at Jakarta Police headquarters on Wednesday.
+span class="caption">Securing peace: Police officers rest after attending a morning briefing of Operasi Lilin (Operation Candle) 2015 at Jakarta Police headquarters on Wednesday.
 More than 100,000 police and military troops have been deployed throughout the country until Jan.
 2 next year to safeguard Christmas and New's Eve celebrations from terrorist attack.
 (Photo: Antara/Sigid Kurniawan)

 To ensure safe and smooth Christmas celebrations for all Christians, the Yogyakarta Police said they would provide extra security to churches across the province by dispatching 1,700 security personnel.